supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex8_Investigate.md

 1. Type in the comments box: *I will research this* and select the **Comment** button to submit the new comment.

-1.Review the Incident timeline window.
+1. Review the Incident timeline window.
 Select the Incident Actions button at top-right and then Run playbook.
 You will see the PostMessageTeams-OnIncident playbook.
 This option help you to run playbooks manually.

 1. Close the Run playbook on incident blade by selecting the x icon in the top right.